 Tree crickets will also need appropriate leaves for singing as well, so try to notice where they sing from and how much space they need for their wings.
 Broad-winged Tree Crickets need some space to extend those large, beautiful wings, and mine really seem to like blackberry leaves on a stem so they can position themselves between lobes of the leaves.

 The leaf-mimic katydids (Amblycorypha and Microcentrum are more challenging because they live in trees and shrubs.
 Oblong-winged and Rattler Round-winged Katydids may accept blackberry, but my Lesser Angle-wing has no use for such things.
-Now that it's later December, I have no source of leaves for him other than a bit of privet from the neighborhood that still has some leaves and the invasive honeysuckle up near Lake Erie that is so hardy it is close to being everygreen.
-These are only plants for the general habitat rather than for food.
-However, I've recently places a large, tall leaf of organic Romaine lettuce in a small vase, and he has been enthusiastically chewing large holes in it.
+Now that it's later December, I have no source of leaves for him other than a bit of privet from the neighborhood that still has some leaves and the invasive honeysuckle up near Lake Erie that is so hardy it is close to being evergreen.
+These plants are only useful for providing general habitat rather than for food.
+However, I've recently placed a large, tall leaf of organic Romaine lettuce in a small vase, and he has been enthusiastically chewing large holes in it.

 I have limited experience with Scudderia (the bush katydids) but I would give them flowers like goldenrod or asters along with stems and leaves of meadow plants when possible.